Petrosz007/msc-thesis/chapters/gpt_algo.typ

   _Example:_ $[1,10)$ will have the OUT interval of $(-infinity,0.98]" "[10.01,infinity)$ \
   _Example:_ $(-infinity, 10]$ will have the OUT interval of $[10.02,infinity)$

 Each of these can detect a different kind of predicate error.
-Compared to BVA (which is just an (IN+ON+ININ) and (OFF+OUT) #todo[dunno, think about this this]) we have to have these different intervals, because we'll be reducing the test cases and intersecting intervals.
-If we were to just reduce BVA intervals we could "lose" some important test cases.

-_Example:_ In BVA the equivalence partitions of $[1, 10)$ would be $(-infinity, 1)" "[1, 10)" "[10, infinity)$.
-If we'd reduce for example the $[10, infinity)$ with $[20, infinity)$ we'd lose the 10 point, which would check the ON points.
-If we explicitly have the on points, they can't be reduced further (because they are a single point) and we'll have them in the final test cases.
+Because of the one or two steps of precision, if there is an off-by-one error in the implementation (`>` instead of `>=` or the numbers are bigger or smaller) we can catch those.

 Here the IN interval and ON points are overlapping, why the "duplication"?
 Because in GPT when we create the OFF and OUT intervals we only do it for one variable at a time in a test case.
 That way we only test that that variable is handled correctly in the logic.
 All the other variables will have the IN intervals, so they are accepted.